Dwight Eddleman: Professional basketball

-Personal life & death
+Personal life and death

 Eddleman married Teddy Georgia Townsley, his high school sweetheart, on December 25, 1945, as the couple exchanged wedding vows in a Christmas ceremony while Eddleman was home on leave from the Army Air Corps.
 Their marriage resulted in the birth of four children, three daughters and one son.
 Diana, Nancy, Kristy, and Tom, all of whom attended the University of Illinois.

 In 1969 Eddleman left Central Soya and accepted the executive director of Grants-In-Aid position with the University of Illinois Foundation, a fundraising entity working with Fighting Illini Alumni to provide financial aid for student athletes.
 In 1990, the Grants-In-Aid program was renamed the Fighting Illini Scholarship Fund.
 Eddleman retired from his position with the University of Illinois on January 1, 1993.

 In 1993, the University of Illinois renamed its male and female Athlete of the Year awards the Dike Eddleman Athlete of the Year.

 Eddleman died from a heart ailment at Champaign's Carle Foundation Hospital, on August 1, 2001, at the age of 78.